SkillsWorkflow/Documentation/SkillsWorkflow/docs/design/dashboard.md

 sidebar_label: Dashboard
 sidebar_position: 8
 ---

-Margins workspace will show the balance by company between planned and remaining time.
+Margins workspace shows the balance by company between planned and remaining time.
 This workspace is intended to measure company profitability.

 - Graphs have been adjusted and removed unecessary elements (lines)
 - Company images being used to easily identify clients